 This bill proposes to amend Arizona Revised Statutes section 13-412, which governs the defense of duress in criminal cases.
 Under current law, the duress defense is unavailable if the individual intentionally, knowingly, or recklessly placed themselves in a situation likely to result in duress, or if the offense involves homicide or serious physical injury.
-The bill seeks to expand the list of offenses for which the duress defense is unavailable by adding specific crimes, including child sex trafficking, failure to report child abuse, child or vulnerable adult abuse, sexual offenses, and the sexual exploitation of children.
+The bill expands the list of offenses for which the duress defense is unavailable by adding specific crimes, including child sex trafficking, failure to report child abuse, child or vulnerable adult abuse, sexual offenses, and the sexual exploitation of children.

 Statutes affected: